pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 This process has to be that easy, that anybody will be able to use the app without questions by the first run.
 After the process was created we additionally add a helper function to guide the user.
 It's possible to call these function by typing `h` with the first answer the user can provide

+- <ins>" " in Userinput:</ins><br>
+The app should only search for the word in userinput.
+First it takes every character like also empty spaces.
+As Result words have to have a space before they start when the user types a space in.
+The userinput was cleaned from noise such as spaces to get the word only.

 - <ins>Capitalization</ins> <br>